Nguyễn Chiến Công

 Making a game

-The name of the game will be - Wisdom of the Trees - (智慧の林 in Japanese).
+The name of the game is: Wisdom of the Trees - (樹木的智慧 in Chinese, and 樹木の智慧 in Japanese).

 And we are the - c本y crew - (pronounced K crew).

-Don’t know exactly how yet, but we plan to make a Kickstarter campaign to gather the funds beginning of 2025 to be able to do the work sustainably.
 We are building all the plans and stuff with Trello.
-I had a lot of fun coding with Gdscript, playing with Godot and implementing game design.
+I have a lot of fun coding with Gdscript, playing with Godot and implementing game design.
+Claude.ai has been a big help.

 Things that I like: